jbroadway/docs/README.md

 The first one is the default selected for new visitors, but it will set a cookie to remember your preferences across site visits in the same browser.

+To link directly to a target, which will set that target as the user's chosen default, add the following to your links:

+    ?docs:platform=windows

+Make both sides lowercase, and if your values contain spaces then replace them with hyphens, for example:

+    <a href="/docs/1.0/hardware-setup?docs:hardware=oculus-rift">Oculus Rift setup</a>

+If your target is defined as `--- Hardware: Oculus Rift ---`, the above link will set that choice for your users.

 ### Tables

 Tables are very common in laying out documentation, but Markdown relying on